-Creates a colour from red, green and blue components
+Creates a colour from red, green and blue components.
+Can only be used to colour JavaScript widgets.

 Name Type Description red integer red component of colour (0-255). green integer green component of colour (0-255). blue integer blue component of colour (0-255).